Music of the Rochester Carillon

 Chimes on the Quarter-Hour

-Many carillons play a “chime” or melody at 15-minute intervals to mark the time of day.
+Many carillons play a melody at 15-minute intervals to mark the time of day.
 At the top of the hour, the bells sound the appropriate number of strikes to mark the hour – for example, 12 strikes at noon.
-The carillon at Mayo Clinic features two chime “formulas” or “settings.”
+The carillon at Mayo Clinic features two chime formulas, or settings, at different times of the month.
 These chimes are also known as “quarters” because they play on the quarter-hour.

 Dr. William J. Mayo chose these tunes for the Plummer Building carillon.
 They are now played by an automated system at the same time each day.

-Since the Rochester Carillon was installed in 1928, Mayo Clinic has followed an honored tradition of beginning each Heritage Ring with “America.”
+Since the Rochester Carillon was installed in 1928, Mayo Clinic has followed an honored tradition of beginning each Heritage Ring with “America," more commonly known as "My Country, 'Tis of Thee."
 This tradition recognizes the Mayo brothers’ dedication of the carillon: “To the American Soldier.”